exonum/exonum-doc/src/get-started/light-client.md

 timestamps table.

 Meanwhile, the proof we presently investigate contains another level.
-This level refers to the validation of transactions in respect of each wallet (wallet history).
+This level refers to the validation of transactions concerning a specific wallet (wallet history).

 First, we obtain a proof for all transactions in the wallet.
 It will contain transactions hashes as well as statuses thereof.
-In our example we obtain information for the whole wallet transactions history.
+In our example we obtain information for the whole wallet history.
 However, any suitable range of the history may be selected:

 ```javascript